Maksims/mr-Observer/README.md

 #### Patch:

 Patch is used to partially update data, it will not unset values if they are missing in provided data.
 But can still trigger "unset" event when object is replaced with non-object value.
+If patching an array, `insert` event can be triggered when new values added.

 It can be used same way as `set` method.